PaddlePaddle/Paddle/benchmark/cluster/network/README.md

    - Compared with the delay,we are more concerned with the throughput of the framework.
    - Benchmark of framework maybe not true in our envirionment as they said.
    - It's not useful if we can't make use of a framework's potential: we maybe not expert of the framework.
-   -

 ### Some common questions:
 - Can data transformation use TCP protocol use full of a 100Gb network?
+	- Yep.
+Iperf can reach 94Gb/s even in docker.It seems that there's 10% lower than on host.
+	- Note that: this will use many CPU cores to get this throughput.
 - Is RDMA necessary?
+	- Yep.
+We can use it to get high throughput with low CPU usage than use tcp.
 - Is MPI(MPI Send and MPI Receive) necessary?
+  - MPI's tcp performance is not better than other tcp library.
+And so we can use it's RDMA and GDR(gpu direct) wrapper.
 - What's the TCP program's throughput upper limit?
     - How to tune the TCP program's throughput?
+    	- It's a complicated questions.TODO.
 - What's the benchmark of GPU direct?
 Is it high cost-effective?
+    - TODO.

 ## Hardware Infomation
 ### Network card